Rules for the University BioQuest, April 2018

 QuestaGame's University BioQuests are governed by QuestaGame's Terms of Service.
 We've done our best to make them easy to understand, so we recommend you give them a read.
 All competitors should also ensure they have read and understood the Safety Check.

 Competition Period - Start and End Time

-The April 2018 University BioQuest will start at 12:01am on 1st April (Sydney time) and run till 11:59pm on <DATE TO BE SPECIFIED> April (Sydney time).
+The April 2018 University BioQuest will start at 12:01am on 1st April (Sydney time) and run till 11:59pm on 30th April (Sydney time).
 Sightings must be submitted within this period to be eligible.
 Eligible identifications can continue to be offered after this period, until all eligible sightings have been verified.

 Winners will be announced as soon as possible on questagame.com once all eligible sightings have been verified.
-Winners will be notified using the email address provided upon creating a QuestaGame account, or
+Winners will be notified using the email address provided upon creating a QuestaGame account.

 Sightings - Eligibility

-The first 40 sightings that a player submits during the competition window will be taken to be the player's competition entries.
+The competition sighting limit has been removed.
+This means that all sightings that a player submits during the competition window will be eligible.

 Players' standard individual daily sighting submission limits will apply.
 Players can boost their daily sightings limits by providing correct IDs in the in-game QuestaLab or in the Bio-Expertise Engine, or by paying for an Adventurer or Hero level QuestaGame membership.

 QuestaGame will accept just about any sighting of a living organism in the 'wild'.
 However we may not accept a sighting if we consider it "not suitable" for biodiversity records.
 This may occur if: